harvard-dce/mh-opsworks/README.md

 instance deploys.
 This tooling requires the official python aws-cli and that it be connected to a user with the appropriate rights.

+By default, new clusters will be configured to use the most recent AMIs in the respective AWS account that have been tagged thusly:

+    mh-opsworks: 1
+    released: 1

 We create 2 amis for each region - a public and private instance AMI.
 The process is relatively simple: